vega/altair/doc/user_guide/ecosystem.rst

 Altair Ecosystem
 ----------------

-This is a list of projects directs related to Altair.
+This is a list of projects which are directly related to Altair.
 There are many other packages that can be used in tandem with Altair, e.g. `dashboard packages which you can read more about in the answers to this StackOverflow question`_.

 ..
 List of links.
 .. _`dashboard packages which you can read more about in the answers to this StackOverflow question`: https://stackoverflow.com/questions/49833866/making-dashboards-using-altair